 Who is eligible to use C-PACE?

 C-PACE is currently available to commercial properties (office, retail, warehouse, medical, nursing homes, hospitality, agricultural, industrial, and vacant land among others) located within a C-PACE jurisdiction.
-Eligible properties may be owned by non-governmental, tax-exempt organizations that operate facilities such as community centers, hospitals, theaters, schools, religious facilities, etc. Residential and multifamily residential (including senior housing) properties are not eligible.
+Eligible properties may be owned by non-governmental, tax-exempt organizations that operate facilities such as community centers, hospitals, theaters, schools, religious facilities, etc. Multifamily residential (including senior housing) properties with 5 or more units are eligible.

 What types of projects will C-PACE finance?

 Any type of clean energy projects, including energy efficiency improvements, alternative energy systems, and water conservation projects, which are implemented at an eligible property.
 The types of projects vary but usually are designed to reduce the carbon intensity and/or utility and/or fuel costs, with water, electricity, oil, coal and natural gas being the main five for industrial and commercial enterprises.
 The aim of an energy conservation measure (ECM) should be to achieve savings by reducing the amount of energy or water used by a particular process, technology or facility or eliminating the use of fossil fuel.
 Examples of eligible measures include, but are not limited to:

 • Automated building controls